caltechlibrary/persistent_url_resolver/README.md

 Now go to cloudfront in AWS and create a Web distribution.
 Paste the S3 url as Origin Domain Name- do not use the default S3 autocomplete.
 For now allow both HTTP and HTTPS.
 All the defaults should be fine.
-Note that it will take awhile to deploy your site because there are so many objects.
+Note that it may take awhile to deploy your site if you have many objects.

+## Operation

+The `resolver.py` script automates setting up the resolver.  `python resolver.py` will find resolver links in Eprints repositories and upload them to S3.
+Normally only new links are added, but if you want to update all the links add the `-update` flag.
+This will take many hours.
+If you want to update DOI links, add the `-dois` flag.